Replit vs Base44: The complete comparison guide

 Real-world examples demonstrate how both platforms operate across workflows from startups to education.
 Each scenario shows how their key features and automation affect productivity, scalability, and collaboration efficiency.

-Scenario 1: Rapid Prototyping for Startups
+Scenario 1: Rapid prototyping for startups

 Startups need to build MVPs quickly and validate ideas through iteration.